How Much Does Boiler Service Cost in 2025?

 Boiler Type and Size

-Your boiler service costs will depend on the type of boiler you have, whether it's gas, oil, or electric.
+What you pay largely comes down to your boiler’s fuel source—gas, oil, or electric.
 The size of your boiler is also part of the equation, with larger homes requiring boilers with more British thermal units (BTUs) than those suited for smaller homes.

 Labor